 The purpose of the Long Term Financial Plan is to provide guidance to Council in formulating those future strategies and actions, by ensuring that Council are fully aware of the future financial impact of decisions made today.

 The LTFP is designed as a 'high-level' summarised document, providing relevant information in relation to key performance components such as rate increases, service levels to our community, major infrastructure replacement & renewal, loan indebtedness and internal cash reserves.

-The Plan ensures that Council has the information available to pursue the implementation of the Community Plan whilst maintaining the focus on continuing to operate in a financially sustainable manner.
+The Plan ensures that Council has the information available to pursue the implementation of the Strategic Management Plan whilst maintaining the focus on continuing to operate in a financially sustainable manner.

 At a meeting of Council held on 14th April, 2009 a report regarding movements in property valuations and general rating options for 2009/10 was considered by Council.